RyanJBrenner/linked-blog-starter/common_md/reddit-asks/how-to-eat-a-taco.md

 ---
 title: "Part 2: Reddit Asks: What is the most optimal way to eat a taco??"
+excerpt: "The answer is directly linked to your hsoulder mobility.
+The heigher you can get the elbow, the easier it is to eat a taco without making a mess all over yourself.
+Click to read more and get the full guide on how to eat a taco optimally."
 ---

 ## We will cover: